Sorieee/twain4java/README.md

 ## Twain Java Library
 Java library for Windows x86 и x64.
+Note: You have to use jdk x86 when you driver were 32bit, or you can't read any source.
 ## Tested on
 - [x] Kyocera Exosys M2040dn (NET, USB)
 - [x] HP MFP 1102 (NET)